- aerosol

 ring of fire

+Ring of fire: plate boundaries in the Pacific.
+Earthquakes and volcanic eruptions are the consequences.
 The Pacific ring of fire surrounds the Pacific from South, Central and North America to the Aleutian trench continues to Kamchatka, Japan, Philippines, Indonesia to New Zealand.
 These plate boundaries are often characterized by subduction zones, regions where the heavy oceanic crust subduct (dives) unter the continental crust.
 Earthquakes and volcanic eruptions are the consequences.

 - thermohaline